Skip to content

 • Exclude infected persons and asymptomatic carriers from handling food and from providing care to children, elderly and immunocompromised people

-• Refrain from work or attending class at school, and seek medical advice if suffering from vomiting or diarrhoea
+• Refrain from work or attending school, and seek medical advice if suffering from vomiting or diarrhoea

 • Drink only boiled water from the mains or bottled drinks from reliable sources

-• Wash fruits and vegetables thoroughly under clean running water and avoid those with damaged skin
+• Wash fruits and vegetables thoroughly under clean running water and avoid eating those with damaged skin

 • Keep the kitchen, cooking and eating utensils clean